top of page

 A few final touches can improve both the look and durability of your thin brick installation.

 • Mix Bricks from Different Boxes – Choosing bricks from multiple boxes helps create natural color variation, avoiding a uniform look and adding authenticity.
 We already some of the corner ends available in our collections.
 You can combine them with the different types of thin brick we are offering.
 If you are not sure if they will be the right solution, you can always order a free sample.
+Also, be sure to check out the weight of thin bricks when ordering as that can affect the shipping price.

 • Seal the Surface – Once bricks and grout have fully cured, apply a sealant to guard against moisture and stains.
 This step is especially useful for exterior walls exposed to the elements.